-The financial statements of the Group and the Company reflect the following significant uncertainties:
+As described in Note 4f(iii), the financial statements of the Group and the Company reflect the following significant uncertainties:

 a.
 The ultimate liability arising from claims made under insurance contracts

 There is considerable uncertainty surrounding the ultimate cost of claims including environmental pollution and asbestos claims, many of which are subject to market litigation.
 The Group is also vulnerable to new sources or types of claims.
 The ultimate cost of these claims cannot be known with certainty.